merenze/DaysBetween/README.md

 and a four-digit year.

-Months are case-insensitive, and only the first three characters of the month are used.
+Months are case-insensitive, and only the first three characters of the month are considered.

 Do not use punctuation or special characters.

 Valid date formats include:
 * August 1 1992
+* fEbRuA 12 2003
 * Jan 04 1800
 * Mayasdfjkljw; 19 2022